falfiya/steam-minimal-archivist/README.md

 *Unfancy Steam Archivist*

 I'd like having records of my playtime on certain days and I don't think Steam keeps track of that, at least not publicly.
 Set this up to run periodically to keep running snapshots of your playtime!
+Mine runs whenever my computer is idle for more than 15 minutes using the Windows® Task Scheduler.

 ## Requirements

 - Node.js
    - I have `v20.7.0` and it works fine
-- npm
+- Node Package Manager
    - I'm using version `10.1.0`
 - GNU Make
-- A valid steam API key
+- A Valid Steam API Key
    - Visit https://steamcommunity.com/dev/apikey to obtain one

 ## Dependencies